neilSchroeder/find-shapes/README.md

 any modern version should do the job.
 To install `conda`, follow the instructions here: [install conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html)

+Once installed, use the following command line instructions to set up this
+repo:

 ```
 git clone https://github.com/neilSchroeder/find-shapes.git
 cd find-shapes